 Qualifying Examination - The student's Program Advisory Committee prepares and scores the Qualifying examination.
-This examination consists of two (2) parts, which include written responses to the prepared questions and an oral defense of those written responses by the Program Advisory Committee.
-The Program Advisory Committee will require students to rewrite any failed portion of the Qualifying examination.
+This examination consists of two (2) options, which include (1) written responses by the student to the prepared questions written by the Program Advisory Committee or (2) an oral defense of a written prospectus detailing a research plan prepared by the student and evaluated by the Program Advisory Committee.
+The Program Advisory Committee will require students to rewrite any failed portion of the Qualifying examination by the last day of classes during the following semester.

 Dissertation - The purpose of the dissertation is for students to demonstrate the ability to conceptualize and complete an inquiry project.
-The dissertation process includes three (3) stages.
+The dissertation process, during which students register for twelve (12) credit hours, includes three (3) stages.
 First, there is the development of a proposal that the Program Advisory Committee reviews and approves.
 Second, students prepare the dissertation document.
 Finally, students defend the dissertation to the Program Advisory Committee.